steveloughran/formality/styleguide/styleguide.md

 * Assume they are running on a Unix system, with `/unix/style/paths`.
 * Store data in `/tmp`, or the temp dir suggested by `java.io.createTempFile(String, String)`.
 All temporary data must be created under the directory `./target`.
 This will be cleaned up in test runs, and not interfere with parallel test runs.
 * Run up large bills against remote cloud storage infrastructures *by default*.
 The object store client test suites are automatically skipped for this reason.
 * Require cloud infrastructure keys be added into SCM-managed files for test runs.
-This makes it all to easy to accidentally commit AWS login credentials to public repositories, which can be an expensive mistake.
+This makes it all too easy to accidentally commit AWS login credentials to public repositories, which can be an expensive mistake.

 Tests MAY